Chocrates/actions-governance/README.md

 This is done in an attempt to help remediate alerts if they have been fixed upstream.

 Regardless of whether or not a PR was able to be opened, an issue is created that will warn the owners of the action that it is non compliant and will be soon disabled
 After 3 issues have been opened it will attempt to make the action inaccessible (if it is internal or private) and open an issue saying it has been disabled.
-Currently public actions will remain accessible.
+*Note:* Currently public actions will remain accessible.